 We all think that we know how to water a garden.
-Even if you’ve never owned or tended to veggies or flower beds before, you’ve likely watered and maintained a yard at some point.
+Even if you’ve never owned or tended to veggies or flower beds before, you’ve likely used gardening hoses to water maintained a yard at some point.
 The general belief, particularly for inexperienced gardeners, is that plants are provided for as long as moisture makes contact.
 If the leaves and stems are wet, they have what they need, right?

 So, it is time to revisit some of the most damaging myths about watering and learn how to build a garden that leaves others in the shade.

-Myth One: Plants Need One Inch of Water Every Week
+Myth 1: Plants Need One Inch of Water Every Week

 It is not enough just to have the right irrigation supplies.
 You also need a good working knowledge of how and when to feed the plants.
 For many years, there has been an ongoing myth that says one inch per week of water is the best approach.
 In reality, all plants are unique and come with their own distinct irrigation needs.
 Younger seedlings and new plants have only small, weakened root structures to depend on, so they are the ones that require the most water, on a regular basis.

-Myth Two: Wilting Means More Water Is Needed
+Myth 2: Wilting Means More Water Is Needed

 This is a very old myth indeed and one that needs to be put to rest.
 It used to be said that overhead watering on a hot day would burn the surface of leaves.
 The explanation for this now seems rather silly, given what we know about growing, but many people still believe it.
 The truth is that water droplets cannot act as tiny magnifying lenses and scorch plant material.
 It simply isn’t possible, especially on a hot day, because they evaporate too quickly.